labelle/Evo-inlineblock/README.md

 # evo-code-inline

 ## Summary
 Code samples for an inline code block with four different styles: text wrap on light background with 100% width, scrolling on light background with 100% width, scrolling on light background and only as wide as the text requires, text wrap on dark background with 100% width.

+See [evo code block](https://github.com/labelle/evo-code-block/) for more powerful code mirror functionality.

 ## Setup
 * Add the reference to the stylesheet and set it's pathway.